fatimaMoubarak/artefact_assessment/README.md

 - **Model download stalls:** Ensure GPU/CPU auto-detection is acceptable; override via `ModelLoader(auto_device=False)` for strictly-CPU environments.
 - **Large payloads timing out:** Lower `batch_size` in `BatchProcessor` or paginate requests upstream.
 - **Docker build fails on requirements:** Confirm the filename mismatch described earlier, or copy the file into the container as `requirements.txt`.

-## Contributing
-1. Create a feature branch.
-2. Keep docstrings/comments concise (ASCII preferred).
-3. Run linting/tests relevant to your change.
-4. Open a PR summarizing the new behavior and any data artifacts produced.